Samantha: So what's wrong with it?

-Alice is trying to get Bob to eat a new meal that people don't usually eat.
+Alice is trying to get Bob to eat a new meal that people don't usually eat (usually from an alien planet).
 When Bob finally gives in, and eats what's unfamiliar to him, he immediately proclaims, "Mmmm...
 Tastes like chicken!"
 In short, practically everything tastes like chicken in Fiction Land.

 This is supposed to convey the message that the taste is, if not good, at least blandly inoffensive.

-This idea was tested on the Food Network show Food Detectives, and found to be true for almost all meat from animals that don't have hooves.
-The scientific rationale is that the muscles are made mostly of fast-twitch fibers and lacking in slow-twitch, so basically any small and light animal that's not a fish will tend to taste close enough to each other that the brain's sense memory defaults to the most commonly-eaten meat of that type; for most westerners, that means chicken.
+This idea was tested on the Food Network show Food Detectives, and found to be true for most meat from non mammals.
+The scientific rationale is that the muscles are made mostly of fast-twitch fibers and lacking in slow-twitch, so basically any small and light animal that's not a fish will tend to taste close enough to each other that the brain's sense memory defaults to the most commonly-eaten meat of that type — a sort of culinary version of Small Reference Pools.
+For most people, that means chicken.
 Fast-twitch fibers are the vanilla ice cream of the flesh-product world, and don't really have much of a flavor to start with.
 It holds especially true if the animals in question are relatively young and haven't picked up a lot of environmental flavors; alligator tastes fishier if the animal's been swimming around eating seafood for a few years, and most market chickens are about 6-8 months old when they're shipped.

 On the other hand, whether or not this is true also depends greatly on how the food is prepared.
 When the MythBusters tested this one, the rate of success in identifying chicken from not-chicken increased when the meat was ground up and then cooked on a grill.
 And for some, the texture of the meat may be a dead giveaway no matter how it's prepared (as Tory proved in the first round of testing; this is what prompted the ground-up-then-grilled test).